Creuna-Oslo/ui-team-meta/new-employees/Secrets-in-the-office.md

 There is some good instruction videos in the workplace [Unit4 Group](https://creuna.facebook.com/groups/1056335684500691/videos/).
 The information for registrate your hours for diffrent projects is usually given by the project leader.

 ## Access cards and the alarm ##
 You have most likely got an access card and a code for that card.
 Remember that code.
-You will need that code if you arrive early or work late. <!--check the times and add--> After 23.00 and in the weekends the alarm is active in the office.
+You will need that code if you arrive early (before 8.00)or work late(after 16.00).
+After 23.00 and in the weekends the alarm is active in the office.
 If you use your card at the card reader the alarm will be off for 3 hours.
 If the alarm starts you will have to call Nokas on 02580 to deactivate it.
 You will have to give the password to Nokas.
 By obvious reasons I will not print the password here..

 ## Very important people, and where to find them ##